Duke in Aix-en-Provence

 - Aix Cathedral & Cours Mirabeau: We’ll explore the city’s rich and long history, from the Roman ruins and medieval architecture represented in the Aix Cathedral and cloister, to the Renaissance buildings and fountains of the Cours Mirabeau and the Quartier Mazarin.

 - Montagne Sainte-Victoire: We’ll take advantage of the region’s ideal early-summer climate to explore the nearby countryside and Montagne Sainte-Victoire, whose natural beauty was the subject of many of Cézanne’s paintings and continues to inspire artists at the nearby Marchutz School.

 - Roman Theaters of Arles and Nîmes

 - The City of Avignon: Home of the fourteenth century Palais des Papes and a world-renowned summer theatre festival.

 - Paris and the Loire Valley: Midway through our time in Aix, we’ll take a weekend-long excursion outside of Provence to Paris and the Loire Valley, where visits to major landmarks (Paris) and famous châteaux (Loire Valley) will allow us to explore the history and culture of two regions very different from that of southern France.

 You will be housed with carefully selected homestay families in Aix, where you will receive 7 breakfasts and 6 dinners per week.
 The program will also provide some group meals.
 Other meals are the responsibility of the participant.

 PROGRAM FACULTY & STAFF

-Duke in Aix-en-Provence program co-directors can assist with questions related to program academics, admissions, on-site needs, etc. For all other inquiries, please contact the Global Education Office.
+Duke in Aix-en-Provence program director can assist with questions related to program academics, admissions, on-site needs, etc. For all other inquiries, please contact the Global Education Office.